cloudblue/xml-doclet/README.md

     </project>

 Use 'mvn package' with maven.
-If you are not using maven, you can use the [jar-with-dependencies](http://search.maven.org/remotecontent?filepath=com/github/markusbernhardt/xml-doclet/1.0.5/xml-doclet-1.0.5-jar-with-dependencies.jar), which contains all required libraries.
+If you are not using maven, you can use the [jar-with-dependencies](), which contains all required libraries.

-    javadoc -doclet com.github.markusbernhardt.xmldoclet.XmlDoclet \
+    javadoc -doclet com.automation.xmldoclet.XmlDoclet \
-    -docletpath xml-doclet-1.0.5-jar-with-dependencies.jar \
+    -docletpath xml-doclet-2.0.0-jar-with-dependencies.jar \
     [Javadoc- and XmlDoclet-Options]

 A Makefile target to generate xml from both the production and test code: